HPEDevCom/redfishdocs/docs/references_and_material/blogposts/etc/biosandstorageprops/biosandstorageprops.md

 <br>

-Further down in this response we find the `LogicalDrives` array containing the Raid1 disk array:
+Further down in this response you will find the `LogicalDrives` array containing the Raid1 disk array:

 ![Figure 6: GET LogicalDrives from running zone](figures/6-getafterreset-2.png "Figure 6: GET LogicalDrives from running zone")

 ## Unsuccessful example

-In order to emphasize the fact that the modification status of properties in the `Bios` and `SmartStorage` subsystems must be done after a system reset, we will study a case where the JSON `PUT` payload is syntactically correct but embedding a value typo (`Raid` instead of `Raid1`) and missing a required key-value (`DataGuard=Disabled`):
+In order to emphasize the fact that the modification status of properties in the `Bios` and `SmartStorage` subsystems must be done after a system reset, note the case study below where the JSON `PUT` payload is syntactically correct but embeds a value typo (`Raid` instead of `Raid1`) and is missing a required key-value (`DataGuard=Disabled`):

 ![Figures 7: PUT of a bad payload](figures/7-badpayload.png "Figures 7: PUT of a bad payload")